Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 ### Package downloads and new submissions

-FIXME: check with Dan:

-The number of unique IP downloads of software packages for April, May and June of 2015 were *, * and * respectively.
-For the same time period in 2014, numbers were *, * and *.
+The number of unique IP downloads of software packages for July, August and September of 2015 were 35349, 33600 and 29953 respectively.
+For the same time period in 2014, numbers were 36362, 36118 and 47918.
 Numbers must be compared by month (vs sum) because some IPs are the same between months.
 See the web site for a full summary of [download stats](http://bioconductor.org/packages/stats/).